 Perfect recreation of original Xbox controller.
 Features 9 foot-long USB cable.
 Classic Xbox startup animation plays on controller.
 For Xbox One, Xbox Series S/X, and PC.
 Available in black, green, and red.

-The Duke make be too big for players with smaller hands.
+The Duke may be too big for players with smaller hands.

-There are tons of amazing experiences exclusively found on the Xbox One, ranging from defending humanity against the Covenant’s alien hordes in Halo: The Master Chief Collection to tending a thriving garden of living piñatas in Rare Replay, to surviving the zombie apocalypse in State of Decay 2.
+The Xbox One provides tons of exclusive and amazing experiences, ranging from defending humanity against the Covenant’s alien hordes in Halo: The Master Chief Collection to tending a thriving garden of living piñatas in Rare Replay, to surviving the zombie apocalypse in State of Decay 2.
 But while the Xbox wireless controller packed with your Xbox One console was an excellent starting point for your Xbox adventures, there really is a controller for everyone.